DataSurgeon-ds/ds-winreg-plugin/README.md

 ## Creating Plugins
 ### Find Your Plugin File
-We've got you covered whether you're using Windows or Linux.
 If you're a Windows user, you'll find the plugin file in the  `C:\ds\` directory.
 If you're on Linux, look for the plugin file here: `~/.DataSurgeon/plugins.json`.
 And if by chance the plugin file isn't found in either of these directories, we'll automatically check the current working directory.

 ### Creating Your Own Plugin
 Every field in the json object is important.
 To ensure your plugin works seamlessly with the DataSurgeon options `--add` and `--remove`, remember to upload your `plugins.json` file to a GitHub repository.
 Please make sure the filename remains as `plugins.json` and only include the plugin options you wish to upload.
 Here's a quick guide to the fields: